You are here

 Notifying patients about their rights

 Caboolture Dental Group will always endeavour to advise patients about their rights and the way our practice operates.
-Part of the process of providing this information to patients and/or carers is providing access to our practice Charter of Patient Rights.
+Part of providing this information to patients and/or carers is providing access to our practice Charter of Patient Rights.
 The Patient Rights policy is available from our website or from our reception staff on request.
 All staff will assist patients to understand their patient rights and the way our practice operates.
 It is the responsibility of staff to proactively identify those patients who may be ‘at risk’ of not understanding their healthcare rights and to consult the dental practitioner if further guidance is needed.

 Australian Charter of Healthcare Rights poster